-LITANY

 TRADITIONAL LAKOTA TRIBE PRAYER, ALT.
-United Methodist Book of Worship, 470

-Let us face East.
+United Methodist Book of Worship, 470 Let us face East.

 (All people face East.)
-From the East, the direction of the rising sun. we glean wisdom and knowledge through desert silences and humble service.
+From the East, the direction of the rising sun, we glean wisdom and knowledge through desert silences and humble service.
 Enable us, O God, to be wise in our actions and in our use of the resources of the earth, sharing them in justice, partaking of them in gratitude.
 (All people return facing center.)

 NATIVE AMERICAN MINISTRIES SUNDAY THE WAY: CHILDREN'S MESSAGE Let us face South.

-(All people face South.) beginning and end of life.
+(All people face South.)

+From the South come guidance and the beginning and end of life.

-the earth as sisters and brothers should, rejoicing in one another's blessing and sympathizing in one another's sorrows and, together, look to you, seeking the new heaven and earth.
+May we walk good paths, O God, living on the earth as sisters and brothers should, rejoicing in one another's blessing and sympathizing in one another's sorrows and, together, look to you, seeking the new heaven and earth.

 (All people return facing center.)

-From the West come purifying waters.
+Let us face West.